HoidxDev/HoidxDev/README.md

  # Hi, I'm Hoidx 👋

 I'm Davuthan, experienced Front End Developer with 1 year in the industry.
 Proficient with React, Javascript, Nextjs, Threejs and Typescript.
 I developed many high quality websites and products for several companies and individuals.
+I love creativity and amaze people.
+Constantly improving myself on animations and 3D scenes.
+Always curious to learn more.
+Interested in the entire frontend spectrum and working on ambitious projects with positive people.

 ## Find me around the web 🌎: <a href="https://www.hoidx.dev/"><img align="left" width="150" height="150" src="https://media.tenor.com/i_K3zWsgcG8AAAAi/hacker-pepe.gif"></a>
 - Learning in public on <a href="https://www.twitch.tv/blacktechdiva">Twitch</a> or <a href="https://www.monica.dev">monica.dev</a> 📹 ✍🏾